GroupEat/groupeat-api/workbench/groupeat/orders/docs/api/main.md

 To join an existing group order instead of creating a new one, just add the corresponding `groupOrderId` to the request.

-The attributes dedicated to the order itself are `foodRushDurationInMinutes` (useless when joining a group order) which cannot not exceed {{ orders::maximum_foodrush_in_minutes }} minutes and the `productFormats` object that indicate the desired amount of each product format.
+The attributes dedicated to the order itself are `foodRushDurationInMinutes` (useless when joining a group order) which must be between {{ orders::minimum_foodrush_in_minutes }} and {{ orders::maximum_foodrush_in_minutes }} minutes and the `productFormats` object that indicate the desired amount of each product format.
 All the product formats must of course belong to the same restaurant.

 The restaurant must stay opened at least {{ restaurants::opening_duration_in_minutes }} minutes more to create a group order.

-The maximum distance between the given address and the restaurant is {{ restaurants::around_distance_in_kilometers }} kilometers.
+When creating a group order, the distance between the given address and the restaurant must be less than {{ restaurants::around_distance_in_kilometers }} kilometers.
+To join a group order, the distance between the first delivery address and the given one must be less than {{ orders::around_distance_in_kilometers }} kilometers.

 + Request